 When it comes to the best backpacks for day travel, they can be sporty, casual or ultra-lightweight.
 One thing these small daypacks for travel have in common, however, is that they are all functional.

 Osprey Daylite Plus Travel Backpack Daypack

 The reliable travel luggage brand, Osprey, makes an entire line of day backpack travel bags.
 The Osprey Daylite Plus, however, is a small lightweight backpack that ranks supreme over other travel backpack daypacks.
-With a spacious 20L volume, multiple interior and exterior compartments (including a water bottle pocket) and a ventilated back, it is clear why many travelers claim that it is the best backpack for day travel.
+With a spacious 20L volume, multiple interior and exterior compartments (including a water bottle pocket), padded mesh shoulder straps and a ventilated back, it is clear why many travelers claim that it is the best backpack for day travel.
 Buy it here!

 North Face Backpack Daypack for Travel

 There are two different styles of North Face day bags – the North Face Borealis Mini Backpack and the North Face Jester Backpack – that are good for travel.
-The Borealis Mini is a small 10-liter bag has Flex Vent technology and organizational pockets.
-However, it is on the small side.
+The Borealis Mini is a small 10-liter bag that has Flex Vent technology and organizational pockets.
+However, it is on the small side – especially if you intend to use the backpacks for day trips or need to carry larger items.
 See the specs here.

 The North Face Jester Day Bag was designed with school in mind – but it works well as a travel day bag, too.
-I absolutely love the segmented interior compartments and padded sleeve for laptops.
-With 27 liters of space, it is excellent to use as a carry on and a bigger travel day pack.
+Top features that rank it as the best travel day backpack are the segmented interior compartments and padded sleeve for laptops.
+Plus, with 27 liters of space, it is excellent to use as a carry on and a bigger travel day pack.
 Buy it here!

 Modoker Vintage Backpack